load, loading, loaded

 overloader (s) (noun), overloaders (pl)

-A loading machine that digs with a bucket, raises the bucket, and swings it in a wide horizontal arc to a dumping point for deposit.
+A large construction vehicle that digs with a bucket: Tommy watched the overloader as it raised its bucket, and swung it in a wide horizontal arc to a dumping point for deposit.

-Continuous electricity use by appliances, television sets, computers, and other such devices even when they are ostensibly not operating; such as, a computer or printer in "sleep" mode.
+Continuous electricity use by appliances, television sets, computers, and other such devices even when they are ostensibly not operating: Other.examples of electric devices that use phantom loads are printers and landline phonse when they are in "sleep" mode.

 reload (verb), reloads; reloaded; reloading

-1. To put data and content info a computer's memory again: "If either the images or text don't display properly, reload this page."
+1. To put data and content info a computer's memory again: Mr. Hathaway said, "If either the images or text don't display properly, reload this page."